-The Gurrumul Yunupingu Foundation is pleased to announce that grant funding has been received from the Northern Territory Government to begin this exciting new two-year program.
+The Gurrumul Yunupingu Foundation has received funding from the Northern Territory Government, the Sony Foundation, Australia Post Community Grants Program, the Milton Foundation and public donations to begin this exciting new program.

-This program reflects the wishes of Gurrumul.
-It provides a creative and positive opportunity for Indigenous young people from remote communities to actively participate in the arts.
+Reflecting the wishes of Gurrumul, the program provides a creative and positive opportunity for Indigenous young people from remote communities to actively participate in the arts.
 It will create a safe space for the young people to further investigate their cultural traditions by learning their songs and acquiring the skills to perform to Indigenous and non-Indigenous audiences.

 This program also has the potential to promote the use of Indigenous languages in creative cultural activity, and highlight the first language diversity across Northern Australia.

-Michael Hohnen was the 2013 NT Australian of the Year (with Mark Grose) and is an ARIA-winning musician and producer of ARIA award winning albums.
+Michael Hohnen was the 2013 NT Australian of the Year (with Chair of the Gurrumul Foundation, Mark Grose) and is an ARIA-winning musician and producer of ARIA award winning albums.
 He was Gurrumul’s long-time friend, collaborator and producer.

 Justine Clarke is a well-known and much-loved Australian actress, singer and television host.
 Her work on Play School began in 1999 and she is currently, still a presenter on this iconic ABC television show.

 Initially, the plan was to undertake the Children Song’s program within a two-year span.
 However, mainly due to the circumstances created by the COVID-19 virus, delays have occurred.
 The program is set recommence later this year and updates on its progress will be regularly posted.